jswalton/dbag-tracker/README.md

 ##Software Concept Component

-Keeping with the rapid prototyping paradigm a sinatra/heroku/cedar template was used to rapidly create a REST api for posting location data
+Keeping with the rapid prototyping paradigm a sinatra/heroku/cedar template was used to rapidly create a REST API for posting location data.
-Postgres is used for data storage
+Postgres is used for data storage.

 ## Future...